These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 If you own a traditional business you know this is the reason many people don’t succeed in most businesses.
 If you don’t perform and execute correctly, you don’t get paid, so you better be darn good at getting it done.

-If you pride yourself on getting results, this industry will pay you astronomically for those results!
+If you pride yourself on getting results, this industry will pay you astronomically for being someone who can execute.

 4) Portability – You Can Work Anywhere in the World

-Depending on how you build your organization and/or what country your chosen network company does business in, you can work virtually anywhere in the world.
+Depending on how you build your organization and/or what country your chosen network company does business in, you can build teams and work virtually anywhere in the world.

-This portability allows for greater and faster expansion and is something not typically available through a traditional business unless you have access to lots of money or venture capitalists willing to invest.
+This portability allows for greater and faster expansion and is something not typically available through the traditional small business model which is usually local in nature.

 5) Limited Rules and Regulations to Follow